kristenjin811/Carcar/README.md

 * Transaction history
     * Total transactions
     * By sales representative
-* Ability to create new transactions
+* Ability to create new sale transaction records
+    * When a new sale record is created the associated Automobile is marked as sold and no longer appears in the select dropdown of the create sale record form.

 ### Models
 The sales microservice uses four models:
-* AutomobileVO - a value object representing an individual vehicle
+* AutomobileVO - a value object representing an individual vehicle.
+This data is obtained via a poller from the inventory microservice.
+    * A unique VIN number.
+    * A boolean field indicating if the automobile has been sold.
-* SalesPerson
+* SalesPerson - an entity.
+    * Name of the sales person.
+    * A unique employee ID.
-* Customer
+* Customer - an entity.
+    * Name of customer.
+    * Address.
+    * Phone number.
-* SalesRecord
+* SalesRecord - a value object.
+    * Automobile - a Foreign Key representing an instance of the AutomobileVO'.
+    * Sales person - a Foreign Key representing the SalesPerson
+    * Customer - a Foreign Key representing the Customer.
+    * Price

  ### Poller

-The sales microservice uses the RESTful API to handle automobile service appointments.